Hubert Humphrey: United States Senate (1949–1964)

-Presidential and vice-presidential ambitions (1952–1964)
+Political ambitions (1952–1964)

 In the 1960 primaries, Humphrey won South Dakota and Washington, D.C.

 Humphrey ran for the Democratic presidential nomination twice before his election to the vice presidency in 1964.
 The first time was as Minnesota's favorite son in 1952; he received only 26 votes on the first ballot.
 The second time was in 1960.
 In between these two bids, Humphrey was part of the free-for-all for the vice-presidential nomination at the 1956 Democratic National Convention, where he received 134.5 votes on the first ballot and 74.5 on the second.

 In 1960, Humphrey ran for the nomination against fellow Senator John F. Kennedy in the primaries.
 Their first meeting was in the Wisconsin primary, where Kennedy's well-organized and well-funded campaign overcame Humphrey's energetic but poorly funded effort.
 Humphrey believed defeating Kennedy in Wisconsin would weaken and slow the momentum of the latter's campaign.
 Kennedy's attractive brothers, sisters, and wife Jacqueline combed the state for votes.
 At one point Humphrey memorably complained that he "felt like an independent merchant competing against a chain store".
 Humphrey later wrote in his memoirs that "Muriel and I and our 'plain folks' entourage were no match for the glamour of Jackie Kennedy and the other Kennedy women, for Peter Lawford ... and Frank Sinatra singing their commercial 'High Hopes'.
 Jack Kennedy brought family and Hollywood to Wisconsin.
 The people loved it, and the press ate it up."
 Kennedy won the Wisconsin primary, but by a smaller margin than anticipated.
 Some commentators argued that Kennedy's victory margin had come almost entirely from areas with large Roman Catholic populations, and that Protestants had supported Humphrey.
 As a result, Humphrey refused to quit the race and decided to run against Kennedy again in the West Virginia primary.
 According to one biographer, "Humphrey thought his chances were good in West Virginia, one of the few states that had backed him in his losing race for vice-president four years earlier ...
 West Virginia was more rural than urban, [which] seemed to invite Humphrey's folksy stump style.
 The state, moreover, was a citadel of labor.
 It was depressed; unemployment had hit hard; and coal miners' families were hungry.
 Humphrey felt he could talk to such people, who were 95% Protestant (Humphrey was a Congregationalist) and deep-dyed Bible-belters besides."